flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd/emergency-electric.md

 - EMER GEN TEST (guarded)
     - Pressed and held:
         - if AC NORMAL BUSES are supplied:
-            - The EMER GEN ts driven hydraulically if the blue electric pump Is running.
+            - The EMER GEN is driven hydraulically if the blue electric pump is running.
             - The AC ESS BUS and the DC ESS BUS are connected to the emergency generator.
 (The DC ESS SHED and AC ESS SHED buses are not powered.)
             - ECAM displays the ELEC page automatically (only on the ground).
-        - If only the batteries supply the aircraft :
+        - If only the batteries supply the aircraft:
             - The static inverter powers the AC ESS BUS.

 - GEN 1 LINE